dotanuki-labs/blockked/README.md

 ## Overview

-This project is a simple demo for retrieving some Blockchain.info data and presenting a simple dashboard with latest Bitcon prices.
+This project is a simple demo for retrieving some Blockchain.info data and presenting dashboards with latest Bitcon statistics, such average prices, mempool size, hashrates and so on.

-We have support for both portrait and landscape modes.
-This app is HEAVILY tested, and I think that it is a showcase on how we can achieve great level of confidence based on good architectural decisions.
+This app has support for both portrait and landscape modes, as well offline caching.
+This project is HEAVILY tested, and I think that it is a showcase on how we can achieve great level of confidence based on good architectural decisions.

 This project is 100% written in Kotlin.